| |

 considered one of his masterworks, as he could mix tradition

 that flows throughout the building.
-The use of colour is one of
+The use of color is one of

-Barragin's most important assets.
-He uses bright pinks, blues.
+Barragán's most important assets.
+He uses bright pinks, blues,

 and taken from the chromatic scale used in vernacular architecture but applied on solid massive surfaces that are proper of the